dfrance2010/dfrance2010.github.io/README.md

 [Back to the top](#contents)

 # Data Structures and Algorithms
 For this enhancement I focused on improving the speed of the dashboard.
-I accomplished this by improving the dashboard in three ways:
+I accomplished this by improving the dashboard the following ways:
++ **Create ‘rescue_type’ category for dogs in MongoDB** - this is one of the main functions of the dashboard, so was a focus for this enhancement.
+For the current database, this meant updating dogs that currently meet the criteria for each rescue type, accounting for the fact that some dogs are in more than one category.
+More importantly, it meant creating an algorithm in animalshelter.py to automatically update dogs that qualify, or are disqualified, as they are inserted or updated within the database.
 + **Initial load time** – I updated the initial database query to find only dogs, rather than the entire set, to populate the data table.
 Dogs are the focus of the business, but users can then load additional animals, or the entire set, if they like.
-+ **Create ‘rescue_type’ category for dogs in MongoDB** - for the current database, this meant updating dogs that currently meet the criteria for each rescue type, accounting for the fact that some dogs are in more than one category.
-More importantly, it meant creating an algorithm in animalshelter.py to automatically update dogs that qualify as they are inserted or updated within the database.
 + **Create indexes in MongoDB AAC database for the filter categories** – this was a database administrator task to make the most common queries more efficient.